 We offer valuable advice and guidance tailored to the needs of your child as well as signposting you to services that may be able to meet your ongoing needs following the assessment.

 ‘’What is Autism? ‘’

-Autism spectrum condition (ASC) is the name for a range of conditions, including Asperger Syndrome that affect a person’s social communication, interaction, interests and behaviour.
+Autism spectrum condition (ASC) is the name for a range of conditions, also sometimes called Asperger Syndrome that affect a person’s social communication, interaction, interests and behaviour.
 In children with an ASC, the symptoms are present before the age of three years, although a diagnosis is often made later than this.
 Autism is a lifelong condition.
-You may notice:

 difficulty using non-verbal behaviour to interact with others, for example, making eye-contact, using facial expressions, body language and gesture.
 Children may lack awareness of and show less interest in other children.

 finding it hard to ‘read’ and understand other people’s thoughts and feelings, making it difficult for them to relate to others.
 Learnt words or phrases are repeated that may stand out as not fitting with what is being said or talked about.
 Some children don’t demonstrate imaginative or pretend play, or their play may be repetitive.

 keeping the same routine and sometimes even very minor changes can be very distressing.
 Repetitive behaviour may also be present, for example motor movements of the hands or arms.
 Anxiety/OCD and obsessive interests may also be a feature.

 under or over sensitivity to certain sensory stimulation: noises, textures, smells, temperatureetc which can lead to ‘overload’ in certain environments, angry or aggressive outbursts and difficulties with behaviour.